Ilisos: Modern route

 The stream drains the western slopes of Mount Hymettus, and originates from multiple converging seasonal creeks.
 As urban Athens expanded during the 19th and early 20th centuries, the river became a source of pollution and was converted gradually into a rainwater runoff conduit, covered with streets that track its original, twisting route along the lay of the land.
 Its bed proper flows under Mesogeion Avenue at the Old Gendarmerie Academy, flows under Michalakopoulou (the modern-day Ilisia suburb) and Vasileos Konstantinou Avenues, and passes in front of the Panathinaiko Stadium, where it was bridged during the 19th century.
 It then flows to the southeastern flank of the ruined Columns of Olympian Zeus, where it is still visible amidst reed beds, next to the Byzantine chapel of Saint Photeine "of the Ilisos".
 In older times the river at this point expanded into shallow marshland, termed Βατραχονήσι (Vatrachonísi; lit.
 "Frog Island") in the vicinity of the ancient spring of Kallirrhóē, now submerged under Avenue Kallirois.
 As is the case for many Christian churches in Greece, the church of Aghia Foteini, established in 1872, is built on the ruins of an ancient temple, dedicated to Hecate.
 Archaeological finds of 2014 identified the ruins of yet another temple, of the 4th Century B.C., dedicated to Zeus, "Μειλίχιον Δία", in the vicinity of that of the 5th C. B.C.
-Ionic temple of Artemis (Diana) Agrotera, slightly higher up on the same slope of the hill, which is thought to have been called "Agrai".
+Ionic temple of Artemis Agrotera, slightly higher up on the same slope of the hill, which is thought to have been called "Agrai".
 It was here that the goddess was celebrated every year on the anniversary of the Battle of Marathon.
 The archon in charge would offer goats for sacrifice and the tithe of the sale of war prisoners, while the Athenian youth passed in procession.
 The importance of this hill was due to the Lesser Mysteries, celebrated every year during the month of Anthesterion (February–March) as a form of initiation of the Great Eleusinian Mysteries.
 The Hill of Agrai extends as far as the Stadion and is known by the name of Ardettos or Helicon.